 3. Biodegradable Bowls with Lids

 From poke bowls to ramen, these are among the most in-demand formats for both hot and cold foods.
-Most come with PLA transparent lids or paper fiber lids.
+Common lid options include PLA transparent lids, PET/PP lids, or paper fiber lids depending on food temperature, visibility needs, and disposal goals.

 Material: Bagasse, PLA-lined paper, or kraft